≠eneric2g

 - Dried figs used as coffee substitute or blended with coffee after roasting and pulverizing.

 - Fig syrup used as roasting agent in bakery products.
+Fruits are used as filling and garnishing component in baked puddings, cakes, and bread.

 Folkloric